 The materials in Units 2-10 will help students develop three major mechanisms to help understand how Energy can be transferred in to or out of a system during changes:

 Working (W) involves the transfer of energy by external forces acting on an object across some distance.
 The concept of working is introduced early through concept of ‘pushing’ and pulling.
-Eventually students will be able to quantify the amount of energy transferred via Working as the product of the input force and the distance travelled by the object.
+Eventually students will be able to quantify the amount of energy transferred via Working as the product of the component of the input force in the direction of the object’s motion and the distance travelled by the object.

 Heating (Q) involves the transfer of energy due to differences in temperature.
 Higher temperature objects in contact with lower temperature objects transfer energy via particle collisions.
 Eventually students will be able to quantify the amount of energy transferred via Heating using observed temperature changes in the system and developing a concept of ‘heat capacity.’